-Topics The "Oraho no Kenko" (Oraho's Health) Oraho's Health Protected by Pharmaceuticals: Ten Years after the Earthquake and Countermeasures for Infectious Diseases" (Japanese only) Pharmaceutical Manufacturers Association of Japan Special Program TV Iwate
+Topics The "Oraho no Kenko" (Oraho's Health) Oraho's Health Protected by Pharmaceuticals: Ten Years after the Earthquake and Countermeasures for Infectious Diseases" (Japanese only) JPMA special program TV Iwate

-On February 6, 2021, a special program by the Pharmaceutical Manufacturers Association of Japan, "From Iwate!
+On February 6, 2021, a special JPMA program, "From Iwate: Oraho's Health Protected by Medicines: Ten Years after the Earthquake and Tsunami," was recorded at TV-Iwate's studios (Morioka City, Iwate Prefecture and Chuo-ku, Tokyo)!
 Oraho's Health Protected by Medicines: Ten Years after the Earthquake and the Need for Countermeasures against Infectious Diseases" was recorded at TV Iwate's studios (Morioka City, Iwate Prefecture and Chuo-ku, Tokyo) on February 6, 2021.
 This time, due to the new coronavirus infection countermeasures, the program was recorded without any audience, with a two-way broadcast connecting the studios of TV-Iwate in Morioka City and Tokyo.
 The program provided an opportunity for the audience to learn about the value of new drugs and the proper use of medicines, including the importance of clinical trials and the manufacturing process of medicines, while communicating the measures against infectious diseases and the value of new medicines.
-The recorded program will be broadcast on TV Iwate on February 27, 2021, and is also available on the website of the Pharmaceutical Manufacturers Association of Japan.
+The recorded program will be broadcast on TV Iwate on February 27, 2021, and can be viewed on the JPMA website.

 From Iwate!
 Protecting Oraho's Health with Pharmaceuticals: 10 Years after the Earthquake and Countermeasures for Infectious Diseases

-The Communication Promotion Subcommittee of the Public Relations Committee of the Pharmaceutical Manufacturers Association of Japan (PAPJ) conducts public recordings and TV broadcasts in tie-ups with local TV stations to promote public understanding of the importance of R&D-oriented pharmaceutical companies and the social role played by new drugs.
+The Communication Promotion Subcommittee of the JPMA's Public Affairs Committee conducts public recordings and TV broadcasts in partnership with local TV stations to promote public understanding of the importance of R&D-oriented pharmaceutical companies and the role that new drugs play in society.

-In order to prevent new coronavirus infection, the recording for FY2020 differed from previous years in that it was a two-way broadcast between the studios of TV-Iwate in Morioka City and Tokyo, with no audience.
-The guests for the day were Dr. Shigeru Sakurai, Professor of Iwate Medical University, Dr. Takako Kanazawa, Vice President of Iwate Pharmaceutical Association, Ms. Kayoko Takahashi, a freelance announcer from Morioka City, and Mr. Yuta Watanabe, an actor and TV personality, from Tokyo, and from the Pharmaceutical Association, Mr. Junichi Onuma, Chairman of Public Relations Committee, participated.
+Unlike previous years, the recording for FY2020 was conducted in a two-way, unviewed broadcast between Morioka City and TV-Iwate's studio in Tokyo, in order to prevent the spread of the new coronavirus.
+The guests for the program were Dr. Shigeru Sakurai, Professor of Iwate Medical University, Dr. Takako Kanazawa, Vice President of Iwate Pharmaceutical Association, Ms. Kayoko Takahashi, a freelance announcer from Morioka City, and Mr. Yuta Watanabe, an actor and TV personality, in the Tokyo studio.

-At the beginning of the program recording, Chairman Onuma explained the difference between "ethical drugs" and "over-the-counter drugs," that "ethical drugs" are classified into two categories, "new drugs" and "generic drugs," and that the Pharmaceutical Manufacturers Association of Japan is an organization whose members are R&D-oriented pharmaceutical companies that create new drugs.
+At the beginning of the program recording, Chairperson Onuma explained the difference between "ethical drugs" and "over-the-counter drugs," that "ethical drugs" are classified into two categories, "new drugs" and "generic drugs," and that the JPMA is an organization whose members are R&D-oriented pharmaceutical companies that create new drugs.

 Lessons learned from the 10 years since the earthquake

-A VTR presentation was given on disaster medical care at the time of the Great East Japan Earthquake in March 2011 and efforts leading up to the present.
-Dr. Yoshihito Nakata of Nakata Pharmacy in Kamaishi City, Iwate Prefecture, explained about the medical treatment scene at the time of the earthquake, saying, "Patients had great difficulty in finding out what medicines they were taking because their medicine booklets were washed away by the tsunami caused by the earthquake and they could not clearly remember the names of the medicines they had been taking.
+A VTR presentation was given on the disaster medical treatment scene at the time of the Great East Japan Earthquake in March 2011 and the efforts leading up to the present day.
+Dr. Yoshihito Nakata of Nakata Pharmacy in Kamaishi City, Iwate Prefecture, explained about the medical treatment scene at the time of the earthquake, saying, "Patients had great difficulty in finding out what medicines they were taking because their medicine booklets were swept away by the tsunami caused by the earthquake, and they could not clearly remember the names of the medicines they had been taking.
 He also explained about the medical scene at the time of the earthquake.

 Dr. Hiromi Hatazawa, Chairman of the Iwate Pharmaceutical Association, also spoke about the medical scene at the time of the earthquake, saying, "In the past 10 years, the role of pharmacists has expanded to the point where they follow up with patients after providing them with medicines.
 The role of pharmacists has changed over the past 10 years to the point where they now follow up on patients after providing them with drugs, providing medication guidance and follow-up, and even providing home guidance.
 In addition, it is expected that electronic medication registers will play an active role in many situations in the future," he said.

-After the VTR, Chairman Onuma said, "As a lesson learned from the earthquake, the Pharmaceutical Manufacturers Association of Japan (PMAJ) recognizes the importance of cooperation with local communities, such as medical associations, pharmacists associations, and hospitals, in emergency situations, and has prepared a disaster response manual as a PMAJ to ensure effective response even now.
+After the VTR, Chairperson Onuma said, "As a lesson learned from the earthquake, JPMA recognizes the importance of cooperation with local communities, including medical associations, pharmacy associations, and hospitals in emergency situations, and has developed a disaster response manual as a JPMA and is still preparing for effective responses.

 Infectious disease countermeasures based on the new coronavirus